soupbizkit/PicoVidaCali/README.md

 # PicoVidaCali
-this repository has a code that tells people whether they can go out or not and what days they can do so
+this repository has a code that tells people from Cali whether they can go out or not and what days they can do so